Taxes on knowledge: Administration of Lord Liverpool and the press

 The "taxes on knowledge" were at their peak in 1815, as the Napoleonic Wars ended.
 The Liverpool administration actively discouraged certain sections of the press, with prosecutions, including those for seditious libel, aimed at editors and writers.
-The principle of taxing publications and pamphlets had been introduced by an Act of 1712, at the level of a halfpenny (½d.).
+The principle of taxing publications and pamphlets had been introduced by the Stamp Act 1712, at the level of a halfpenny (½d.).
 The duty had risen over time to 4d.

-The Newspaper and Stamp Duties Act of 1819 was not very effective in controlling the circulation of news, but cramped the development of newspapers.
+The Newspaper and Stamp Duties Act 1819 was not very effective in controlling the circulation of news, but cramped the development of newspapers.
 It was aimed at the journalism of William Cobbett, the Hunt brothers (The Examiner), and Thomas Jonathan Wooler (The Black Dwarf).
 From 1819, "newspaper" was defined carefully, and the fiscal burden fell on all periodicals that were more frequently published than monthly, and priced below 6d.
 It had a negative effect on the English provincial press, i.e. newspapers outside London; and drove out cheap political papers.